Karl von Hegel: Life and work

 Karl Hegel was born in Nuremberg.
 He was the son of the philosopher Georg Wilhelm Friedrich Hegel, who died in 1831, when Karl Hegel was 18 years old.
 Hegel's own career suffered from the fame of his father.
 His mother, Marie Helena Susanna von Tucher (1791–1855) came from a long-established Nuremberg family of nobility.
 Hegel lived his first three years in Nuremberg.
 The family relocated to Heidelberg in 1816, where his father became Professor of Philosophy.
 In 1818, they relocated again, this time to Berlin.
 Karl Hegel studied in Berlin and in Heidelberg.
 One of his academic teachers was Leopold von Ranke.
 In 1837, he earned a PhD in Berlin (his Doctor's thesis was about Alexander the Great).
 From 1838 to 1839, he went to Italy and did many historical researches.
 Back in Berlin, he worked for a brief time as a high school teacher.
 From 1841 to 1856, he was Professor for History and Politics at the University of Rostock.
 In 1847, he published two volumes of the History of Urban Constitution of Italy since the Time of the Roman Empire until the End of the 12th Century.
 From then on he was a well-known historian of the 19th century.
-The universities of Leipzig, Kiel, Munich, Greifswald and Erlangen offered him a professorship.
+Leipzig University, Kiel University, the Ludwig-Maximilians-Universität München, the University of Greifswald, and the University of Erlangen offered him a professorship.
 In 1850, he was as elected representative of the Erfurt Parliament.
 During the same year, he married his cousin Susanna Tucher.
 In 1856, the University of Erlangen appointed him to the newly created teaching professorship of history.
 During 1870, he was vice-rector at FAU.

 From 1862 to 1899, 27 volumes of the edition “Die Chroniken der deutschen Städte” were published by Karl Hegel for the Historical Commission of the Bavarian Academy of Sciences and Humanities in Munich.
 Hegel edited six chronicles volumes (Nuremberg, Strasbourg and Mainz) in many parts on his own.
 With Hegel as a department manager, the edition of the chronicles was one of the most successful projects of the Munich Historical Commission at the Royal Academy, which was still young during Hegel's lifetime.
 Designated historians, specialists in German studies and jurists such as Karl Lamprecht, Georg von Below, Matthias Lexer or Ferdinand Frensdorff were his employees.

 During the 1870s, he participated in the controversy about the authenticity of the Florentine chronicle of Dino Compagni.
 Paul Scheffer-Boichorst was his antagonist.
 Hegel argued for the authenticity of this chronicle, and was right.

-Hegel published until he was very old.
+Hegel did not publish until he was very old.
 In 1891, he published Cities and Guilds of the Germanic peoples in the Middle Ages.
 This representation was a standard work with good international reviews and reputation (for example: Friedrich Keutgen: 'Städte und Gilden der Germanischen Völker im Mittelalter'.
 In: The English Historical Review 8 (1893), pp. 120–127).
 In 1898, his last monograph was published, The Origin of the German Town Life.
 Hegel received numerous awards for his research.